togliu/mathmyday-lib/README.md

 * Generics
 * Lambdas with receivers
 * Explicit API mode
-* Qualified this and implicit this expression
+* Qualified this and implicit this expressions

 ## Usage